-- · Saudi Aramco (2018 present) - GlaxoSmithKline (2012 2022) - Baker Hughes GE (predecessor of Baker Hughes Company) (2017 2019) - Baker Hughes Incorporated (predecessor of Baker Hughes Company) (2012 2017)
+Other Public Company Board Memberships in the Past Five Years: • Saudi Aramco (2018 - present) • GlaxoSmithKline (2012 - 2022)

+- Baker Hughes GE (predecessor of Baker Hughes Company) (2017 2019) Baker Hughes Incorporated (predecessor of Baker Hughes Company) (2012 2017)

-The Board believes Ms. Elsenhans' qualifications to serve on the Board include her leadership experience as a former chair and chief executive officer of a publicly traded energy company, her industry knowledge gained from many years at a global oil and gas company, her service on other public company boards and her finance, operational, risk management, human resources, environmental, and sustainability expertise.
+Qualifications: The Board believes Ms. Elsenhans' qualifications to serve on the Board include her leadership experience as a former chair and chief executive officer of a publicly traded energy company, her industry knowledge gained from many years at a global oil and gas company, her service on other public company boards and her finance, operational, risk management, human resources, environmental, and sustainability expertise.